 At the park, you can take advantage of incredible hiking trails that offer spectacular views along with opportunities for wildlife viewing as well as fishing, boating, camping, and kayaking.
-Olympic also provides access to some of the most beautiful beaches on the West Coast, including Ruby Beach, Rialto Beach, and Kalaloch beach which are all great spots for swimming or simply soaking up some sun while admiring the rugged coastline.
+Olympic also provides access to some of the most beautiful beaches on the West Coast, including Ruby Beach, Rialto Beach, and Kalaloch beach, which are all great spots for swimming or simply soaking up some sun while admiring the rugged coastline.
 Follow this Olympic National Park itinerary for more inspiration on hikes and other activities to enjoy in the park.

 Plus, if you get hungry after a morning of adventures in the park, be sure to try some local favorites like the Salmon House Restaurant or Lake Crescent Lodge Restaurant on your day trip.

 The best time to visit depends on what activities you plan on doing.
 For example, if you’re planning to go hiking, then spring or fall is ideal as it will be less crowded.
 If you’re looking for a beach day then summer is your best bet.
 The sunnier warm days are perfect for exploring the Olympic Coastline or discovering the Olympic Mountains.
 No matter when you decide to visit Olympic National Park, one thing is for sure.
 It’s an incredible day trip from Seattle that you won’t forget!